NYC 2019 Weekend Artists Guide

 PLACEMENT AND PROMOTION

 Your curator will work with you and our placement team to determine the best location for your project.
 However, placement is not final until the day of the event.
-Weather, power, and construction issues have and will force last-minute relocations of projects.
+Weather, power, and construction issues have and will force last-minute relocation of projects.
 We may share your expected placement location with you in advance of the event in order to gather feedback and facilitate logistics planning.
 However, we strongly advise against sharing your expected location with your friends, fans, and mailing lists as a way to find you on the island.
 Instead, there are two key items to tell followers when advertising your location:

 Item #1: "There are no maps."
 FIGMENT does not post or distribute maps showing the location of specific projects.
 Maps will be posted showing main areas of the island, but they don't show project locations.